GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

 [Gradle](https://gradle.org/) support is optional as we don't yet have regular testing.

 ## Testing
+Any infrastructure required to run the test (such as a GCS bucket or a Cloud SQL instance) should be passed in as an environment variable.
+Tests should clearly indicated which environment variables are required for the tests to pass.

+Resources required outside of this infrastructure should be generated and cleaned up (even on failures) as part of the test suite.
+Please note that tests should run successfully in parallel, and UUIDs should be used to prevent conflicts.

-Snippets should have integration tests that should verify the snippet works and compiles correctly.
+Snippets should have integration tests that should verify the snippet compiles and runs successfully.
+Tests should only verify that the sample itself is interacting with the service correctly - it is an explicit non goal for tests to verify that API is performing correctly.
-Creating mocks for these tests are optional.
-These tests should capture output created by the snippet to verify that it works correctly.
-See the tests in the canonical for an example of how to do this correctly.
+Because of this, mocks for external services are strongly discouraged.

 * Test Library: [JUnit4](https://junit.org/junit4/)
 * Test Runner: [Maven Failsafe plugin](https://maven.apache.org/surefire/maven-failsafe-plugin/)
 and [Maven Surefire plugin](https://maven.apache.org/surefire/maven-surefire-plugin/).

-As an example, the following test code shows how we test a region tag called `region_tag`:
+As an example, the following test code shows how we test a region tag (region tags are tools Google uses to identify sections of the snippets to be highlighted in documentation) called `region_tag`:
 ```java
 package com.google.example;